gingerbreadmat/aws-secret-sync/README.md

     *   **Exclusion takes priority.** If an account is in both lists, it will be excluded.
     *   The `...Account` tags only support a single account ID.
 To specify multiple accounts, you must create a group in the `secret-sync/config` file.

-#### Delete Operations

-1.  **Delete Tags:**
-    *   `SecretSync-DeleteDestinationGroup`: Deletes the secret from all accounts in this group.
-    *   `SecretSync-DeleteAccount`: Deletes the secret from the single account ID specified.

-2.  **Safety Features:**
-    *   Only deletes secrets that have a `SyncedFrom` tag matching the management account ID.
-    *   Will skip deletion if the secret was not originally synced by this tool.
-    *   Uses immediate deletion (`ForceDeleteWithoutRecovery=True`) without recovery period.

 ### Example Scenarios